beeva-arturomartinez/beeva-best-practices/backend/secure-development/README.md

 **Never insert unreliable source data in our HTML output**

-You try to avoid, whenever possible, insert unreliable data source (data received from external sources) in our HTML output.
+Try to avoid, whenever possible, inserting unreliable data source (data received from external sources) in our HTML output.
 This includes block \<script\> in comments in CSS attribute names (divs), labels, etc.

-When you can not avoid, functionality or any other reason, we must consider the following points depending on which is where we insert the data.
+When you can not avoid it, functionality or for any other reason, we must consider the following points depending on which is where we insert the data.

 **Escape HTML**